-Through work with interested communities, and initial outreach to potentially affected First Nation and Métis communities, and surrounding communities, the NWMO is learning about the nature and shape of partnerships that will be required to implement the APM Project together.
-Involving surrounding communities and First Nation and Métis communities in the vicinity in learning and decision-making will be an important focus of activity of Phase 2 work with communities that proceed in the siting process.
+Through work with interested communities, and initial outreach to First Nation and Métis communities in the vicinity and surrounding communities, the NWMO is learning about the nature and shape of partnerships that will be required to implement the APM Project together.
+Involving potentially affected First Nation and Métis communities and surrounding communities in learning and decision-making will be an important focus of activity of Phase 2 work with communities that proceed in the siting process.
 The implementation of Canada's plan will only proceed with the involvement of the interested community, potentially affected First Nation and Métis communities, and other communities in the surrounding area working in partnership to implement the project.